Mo7mmadx/ETL_Pipeline_for_PreProcessing/README.md

 ##  ETL_Pipeline_for_PreProcessing

 For this project, you'll be working with one dataset: event_data.
 The directory of CSV files partitioned by date.
-Here are examples of filepaths to two files in the dataset:
+Here are examples of filepaths  in the dataset:

 - ```event_data/2018-11-08-events.csv```
 - ```event_data/2018-11-09-events.csv```